jordivino/Cuteflix/README.md

 ###Recently Watched

-Cuteflix stores the most 7 most recent videos a user has watched.
+Cuteflix stores the 7 videos a user has most recently watched in the Recently Watched slider.

 ###Horizontal scrolling